wireapp/wire-ios/.github/pull_request_template.md

 _If your PR includes UI changes, please utilize this checklist:_
 - [ ] Make sure you use the API for UI elements that support large fonts.
-- [ ] All colors are taken from Semantic Colors.
+- [ ] All colors are taken from WireDesign.ColorTheme or constructed using WireDesign.BaseColorPalette.
 - [ ] New UI elements have Accessibility strings for VoiceOver.